-Callie Omojola has 12 years of experience working at Kohn Pedersen Fox, where she has focused on mixed-use, hospitality, and master planning projects across the United States, United Kingdom, India, Japan, and China.
+Callie Omojola has over a decade of experience working at Kohn Pedersen Fox, where she has focused on mixed-use, hospitality, and master planning projects across the United States, United Kingdom, India, Japan, and China.

-Her design methodology emphasizes form and function in the planning process, promoting sensitivity to regional and local context in the pursuit of efficient buildings for clients and users alike.
-As a seasoned Job Captain and Project Manager, she collaborates with and organizes consultants for complex projects in various stages of design development through construction administration.
+Her management philosophy appreciates form and function in the planning process.
+She works closely with designers, the client, and stakeholders to promote sensitivity to regional and local context in the pursuit of efficient buildings for clients and users alike.
+As a Director, she collaborates with and organizes consultants for complex projects in various stages of design development through construction administration.

 Callie is active in KPF’s various charitable endeavors aimed at championing young talent and creativity.
 She manages the firm’s volunteer opportunities with Publicolor, a youth development program that engages high-risk students in a continuum of design-based programs.
 She is also involved with KPF’s ACE Mentor Program of America, in which staff advise high school students with aspirations to pursue careers in design and construction.